vmware-archive/salt-console/README.rst

 salt-console
 ============

-A CLI Console for Salt
+A CLI Console for Salt.

+Deprecated.